Do you have a trusty pair of work boots you’re looking to take with you on the trail?

 We’ll break down exactly why hiking boots perform better in nature and why work boots can be a real blessing in a hard-day’s labor.

-And if you want to find a pair of boots that can do both, stick around for our top recommendation.
+And if you want to find a pair of boots that can do both, stick around for my top recommendation.

 What’s the Difference Between Hiking Boots and Work Boots?

 So do you really need to get a new pair of boots to go on a hike?

 As we’ll see, hiking boots offer some big advantages on the trail, and nothing quite works like a sturdy work boot when you accidentally drop a brick on your foot.